trocafone/laika/docs/reports.rst

    Id of google ads customers to get the data from.
 -  header: Optional text to add as the first line in the resulting report.
 This field is templated.
+-  fieldnames: Optional list of column names to use in the resulting report. header and fieldnames parameters serve to achieve the same format as in the deprecated adwords report.

 Example of Google Ads report: